RyLuras/firebsae-auth/README.md

-# firebsae-auth
-Playing around with firebase O-Auth
+TA Refrence for firebase auth